zenkavi/NovelVsRepeated/fmri/preprocessing/01_bidsify/pilotToBidsNotes.md

 Also, the 3D image dimensions are 80 x 80 x 42.
 There are very few situations where you wouldn't do this with 42 slices with 80 x 80 in-plane
 ```

-### Events

-BIDS Columns:
-- onset
-- duration
-- trial_type: fixCross, stim, feedback

-Figure out from the matlab timing files order of events:
-- Available fields: Begin, onset, feedbackOn, crossStart, crossEnd, End
-- Read mat file in python, arrange all into one df with time in one column and field name in another, order by time.
-- **Note: Late run of YN task contains timing for BOTH runs!**

 ### Physio

 The sent example looks like it just copies the log file and removes the header